d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Introduction

 \section{Introduction}

-Diffusion language models (DLMs)~\citep{nie2025large, dream2025, gong2025diffucoder, song2025seed} have recently emerged as a competitive alternative to autoregressive (AR) models for text generation, featuring attractive properties such as controllability~\citep{nisonoff2024unlocking, schiff2025discrete_guidance} and fast parallel generation~\citep{wang2025remasking, khanna2025mercury}.
-Yet, while reinforcement learning (RL) has become the de-facto approach for inducing reasoning in AR LLMs, post-training of DLMs using RL remains an active research area.
+Diffusion language models (DLMs)~\citep{nie2025large, dream2025, gong2025diffucoder, song2025seed} have recently emerged as a competitive alternative to autoregressive (AR) models for text generation, featuring attractive properties such as controllability~\citep{nisonoff2024unlocking, schiff2024discreteguidance} and fast parallel generation~\citep{wang2025remasking, khanna2025mercury}.
+Yet, while reinforcement learning (RL) has become the de-facto approach for inducing reasoning in AR LLMs, post-training DLMs using RL remains an active research area.

-Here, we introduce d2, a reasoning framework that improves over previous approaches in the setting of masked diffusion, a popular type of discrete diffusion.
-Central to our framework is a new policy gradient algorithm that relies on properties of masking for the efficient estimation of the likelihood of sampling trajectories.
-We complement this algorithm with practical recipes for post-training DLMs using RL that achieve high performance without relying on supervised fine-tuning, as well as a theoretical analysis.
+Here, we introduce \dtwo, a reasoning framework that improves over previous approaches in the setting of masked DLM, a popular type of diffusion language models.
+Central to our framework is a new policy gradient algorithm that requires accurate estimation of the likelihood of sampling trajectories.
+Because computing these likelihoods naively is computationally expensive for masked DLMs, we develop a family of estimators tailored to distinct model classes.

-Our technical approach starts from a policy gradient formulation in which likelihoods of trajectories serve as importance weights.
-We propose two estimators of these likelihoods.
-The first, d2-StepMerge, evaluates trajectories only at specific steps, reducing forward passes while controlling the approximation error; we theoretically study this error via a bound that decreases with the number of steps, quantifying a compute-bias tradeoff.
-The second estimator, d2-AnyOrder, enables unbiased one-shot trajectory likelihood estimation under an any-order causal decoding property \citep{hoogeboom2021autoregressive}; we characterize this property and show that popular masked diffusion models such as LLaDA \citep{nie2025large} do not satisfy it by default, motivating architectures that do.
-Our analysis provides evidence that enforcing any-order causality is key for efficient diffusion-based reasoning.
+Concretely, this family consists of two estimators.
+The first, \dtwoanyorder, computes likelihoods exactly in a single forward pass for DLMs that support a sampling algorithm called any-order decoding (AO-dLLMs); through an empirical study, we show that popular masked diffusion models such as LLaDA~\citep{nie2025large} do not satisfy this property by default.
+The second, \dtwostepmerge, targets standard masked diffusion models (MDMs) and evaluates trajectories only at specific steps, reducing forward passes while controlling the approximation error; we theoretically study this error via a bound that decreases with the number of steps, quantifying a compute-bias tradeoff.